The Beast and his Mark

 “unless we find it against him concerning the law of his God.”

 The paramount significance of the law of God is introduced.
 Of course, the first commandment is in mind, “You shall have no other gods before Me” (Exodus 20:3).
-As in Daniel 3, the saints are going to be forced to worship another God.
-But in Chapter 3, they would be forced to which an “image” which Nebuchadnezzar, the Beast, set up.
-But now “the King” – “the Beast” will have everyone worship Him.
+In Daniel 3, the saints were forced to worship an “image” that Nebuchadnezzar, the Beast, set up.
+But now the King – “the Beast” will have everyone to worship him.
 The Apostle Paul wrote: